Tabun Cave

 Distribution of the Neanderthal, and main sites, including Tabun cave.

-The Tabun Cave is an excavated site located at Nahal Me'arot Nature Reserve, Israel and is one of the Human Evolution sites at Mount Carmel, which were proclaimed as having universal value by UNESCO in 2012.
+The Tabun Cave (مغارة الطابون) or the Tanur Cave (מערת תנור) is an excavated site located at Nahal Me'arot Nature Reserve, Israel and is one of the Human Evolution sites at Mount Carmel, which were proclaimed as having universal value by UNESCO in 2012.

 History

-Together with the nearby sites of El Wad cave, Jamal cave, and Skhul cave, Tabun is part of the Nahal Me'arot Nature Reserve, a national park and UNESCO World Heritage Site.
+Together with the nearby sites of El Wad, Jamal Cave, and Skhul Cave, Tabun is part of the Nahal Me'arot Nature Reserve, a national park and UNESCO World Heritage Site.

 The cave was occupied intermittently during the Lower and Middle Paleolithic (500,000 to around 40,000 years ago).
 In the course of this period, deposits of sand, silt and clay of up to 25 m accumulated in the cave.
 Excavations suggest that it features one of the longest sequences of human occupation in the Levant.
 Dorothy Garrod led excavations in 1929 over 22 months that established the sequence of occupation of this and other sites in the area.
 It was during these excavations that a woman, Yusra, recruited from a local village, was credited with the discovery of the Tabun 1 Neanderthal skull.